bucs110a0spring22/ch2-lab-PaulDePola/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ This program helps format the cost of attendance of college classes, and with the weeks, and tuition cost calculated.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ N/A

 ## REFERENCES:
- < List any outside resources used >
+ N/A

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+No idea how to finish up this lab correctlly, TA instructions not clear, and data was imported manually into the console.
+I just wanna know what and how to do this.